-Planning and Engineering staff have been working with the TPAC Bicycle & Pedestrian Subcommittee (TPAC BP) for the past eight months to identify an appropriate location and necessary funding for a temporary bike lane demonstration project in the City of Concord.
+Planning and Engineering staff have been working with the TPAC Bicycle & Pedestrian Subcommittee (TPAC BP) to identify an appropriate location and necessary funding for a temporary bike lane demonstration project in the City of Concord.
 The project is consistent with the goals of the 2010 Bicycle Master Plan to encourage a safe, easily navigable, marked bike route network in the City of Concord.
 This report is intended to notify Council of these ongoing efforts and obtain support to continue with the next steps to implement the project.

-During the August 6, 2018 TPAC BP meeting, staff presented South Street, between Allison Street and the Abbott-Downing School, as a strong candidate for a demonstration project.
+Over the past six months, the Bicycle & Pedestrian subcommittee has looked at multiple locations for a potential demonstration project and has settled on South Street, between Allison Street and the Abbott-Downing School.
 This location was selected for the following reasons: